Updated October 26, 2020.

 Vegan Cheeses are a Good Alternative

-A high quality vegan cheese can be a great substitute for dairy cheeses.
-Recently, the taste and quality of vegan cheeses has gone up exponentially.
+High-quality vegan cheese can be a great substitute for dairy cheeses.
+Recently, the taste and quality of vegan cheeses have gone up exponentially.
 Many people benefit from getting more plant-based foods into their diet.

 Is vegan cheese healthy?

 As with anything, the benefits of vegan cheese depend on the aging process and the quality of the ingredients going in.
-Many vegan cheeses are highly processed.
+Many vegan kinds of cheese are highly processed.
 Others are made with care and the skill of aged dairy cheeses.

 Vegan cheese brands I like: